mightyleader/Multipeer_Talk/presentation.md

 ###Build a custom UI
 ###Use ```MCNearbyServiceBrowser``` for data and callbacks

+^ But we're not here for Easy right?
+So we can select hard mode.
+Not so hard really.
+Make a custom UI for presenting peers.
+Then use an MCNearbyServiceBrowser for the controller logic.
+Set the MCNearbyServiceBrowserDelegate and you'll get a more complete set of callbacks to handle invitation flow, connection requests etc...
+But wait... that's not hardcore enough for you, right?
+What if you want to have more control of the lower level service implementation?

 ---
 #[fit]Browser
 ##"Expert Mode"
 ###Build a custom UI
 ###*Subclass* ```MCNearbyServiceBrowser``` for data and callbacks

+^ when you subclass, you can implement the underlying service either with NSNetServiceBrowser or with the C Bonjour API.

 ---
 Advertiser